kate-harrison/west/README.md

 >      url={https://github.com/kate-harrison/west}
 >     }

-Please also make sure you read and abide by the terms of the license.
+Please also make sure you read and abide by the terms of the license (GPLv2).
+If the terms of the license are not suitable for your application, please contact me: I may be willing to release under a more permissive license if necessary.

 Want to contribute?